-Similar to Just About Managing, increases in car, van and HGV demand are largely offset by a growing share of zero-emissions vehicles, though only a marginal increase in demand means that the emissions are slightly lower than in a Just About Managing scenario.
+Similar to Just About Managing, increases in car and van demand are largely offset by a growing share of zero-emissions vehicles.
+Most HGVs also continue to run on diesel, though only a marginal increase in demand means that the emissions are slightly lower.

 Vehicle type Fuel type Share

 Car BEV 99%

 Car PHEV 1%

 Van BEV 99%

 Van PHEV 1%

-HGV BEV 97%
+HGV BEV 27%

-HGV Diesel 1%
+HGV Diesel 73%

-HGV Hydrogen 2%